GuttmanLab/chipdip-pipeline/README.md

    2. Alignment (Bowtie 2)
    3. Chromosome renaming (e.g., to UCSC chromosome names) and filtering (e.g., removing non-canonical chromosomes)
    4. Masking (bedtools; use ENCODE blacklists)
+   5. Extract barcode from read name to SAM tags
+   6. Merge across parallelized chunks and remove PCR duplicates
 6. Antibody oligo read workflow:
    1. BPM trimming (Cutadapt)
    2. FASTQ to BAM conversion
+   3. Merge across parallelized chunks and remove PCR duplicates
-7. Cluster generation
+8. Cluster assignment
-8. Cluster assignment and antibody specific BAM file creation
+9. Antibody-specific BAM file creation
 9. Antibody-specific bigWig file creation (deepTools bamCoverage)
 10. Summary plots
     1. Genomic DNA and antibody oligo cluster size distributions
     2. Maximum representation oligo ECDFs
 11. Summary statistics
-    1. MultiQC (trimming, alignments)
-    2. Barcode identification efficiency
+    1. Barcode identification efficiency
-    3. Cluster statistics
-    4. Read assignment statistics
+    2. Read assignment statistics

 Notes / FAQ
 - How are antibody oligo PCR duplicates removed?
-In step 6.ii above (`fastq_to_bam.py`), oligo UMIs are converted to integers and used as the reference position (column 4) in the BAM file.
-When clusters are generated in step 7 (during both generation of the split clusters and merged clusters), reads mapped to the same position are deduplicated.
+  - Antibody oligos are uniquely identified by their barcode and UMI (i.e., it is unlikely that 2 oligo molecules with the same UMI sequence were on the same bead); reads sharing the same barcode and UMI are collapsed into a single unique read.
-- How are DNA sequence PCR duplicates removed?
+- How are genomic DNA sequence PCR duplicates removed?
+  - Genomic DNA fragments are uniquely identified by their barcode and alignment.
 We assume that DNA molecules from a batch of cells stochastically fragmented in the crosslinking ChIP assay are unlikely to have the exact same start and end positions.
 Therefore, we consider identical DNA fragments (same start and end positions) in the same cluster to be PCR duplicates.
-As for the antibody oligo PCR duplicates, when clusters are generated in step 7 (during both generation of the split clusters and merged clusters), reads mapped to the same position are deduplicated.
 - The pipeline is non-deterministic, but the output should be functionally equivalent between runs.
 Specifically, the non-determinism affects the order in which reads are sorted in BAM files (even after running `samtools sort`), and which representative read from a set of PCR duplicates is kept, none of which should affect downstream analyses (e.g., bigWig generation, peak calling, etc.).
 Non-determinism arises from the following causes of reads being processed in different orders:
   - If `num_chunks` is set to greater than 1 in [`config.yaml`](#config-yaml), then the order in which chunks of reads are processed can change between pipeline runs.
   - If more than 1 processor is available, then Bowtie 2 will align multiple reads in parallel (`-p` option), and the output order is non-deterministic.
 We do not use the `--reorder` flag to fix the output order for performance reasons.